openrocket/openrocket/docs/source/setup/installation.rst

 When you have issues with your installation, ensure that you have **read the installation instructions** for your platform.
-When you download the installer from our `downloads page <https://openrocket.info/downloads.html?vers=latest>`__, you can click on the ``Show <your platform> installation instructions`` header under your platform's download button to see the installation instructions.
+When you download the installer from our `downloads page <https://openrocket.info/downloads.html?vers=latest>`__, you can click on the :guilabel:`Show <your platform> installation instructions` header under your platform's download button to see the installation instructions.

 If you have further issues, please `contact us <https://openrocket.info/contact.html>`__.